-To investigate if the diagnostic indices may be used to distinguish times and locations at risk for PL occurrence, it is important to not only analyse index values at times and locations when PLs have occurred, but also when no PLs have occurred.
-For that purpose, we calculate all diagnostics during a set of randomly selected "pseudo-events".
-Pseudo-events are defined as hypothetical PL events with the same frequency, and the same temporal and spatial scale as the actual PL events observed in STARS.
+that purpose, we calculate all diagnostics during a set of randomly selected "pseudo-events".
+Pseudo-events are defined as hypothetical PL events with the same frequency, and the same temporal and spatial scale as the actual PL events observed in

+- 190 STARS.
 This provides an experimental setup for testing if diagnostic indices are able to distinguish actual from hypothetical PL events.
-The pseudo-events are defined as follows: (i) we compute the average duration, track length and radius of all PLs reported in STARS; (ii) we randomly select times during October-March of all years 2002-2011 when no PLs occurred (according to STARS); (iii) we randomly define the genesis location of a pseudo-event somewhere in the geographical domain of interest over open waters; (iv) we compute the track of the pseudo-event by randomized directional increments until the average observed track length is reached; (v) we use the average radius of observed PLs to define the area of a pseudo-event around the randomly generated track.
+The pseudo-events are defined as follows: (i) we compute the average duration, track length and radius of all PLs reported in STARS; (ii) we randomly select times during October-March of all years 2002-2011 when no PLs occurred (according to STARS); (iii) we randomly define the genesis location of a pseudo-event somewhere in the geographical domain of interest over open waters; (iv) we define the track of the pseudo-event by randomly defining the main direction and a series - 195 of randomized track increments such that the overall track length of all events matches the observed mean track length but individual events exhibit small variations around this (to mimick some of the observed variations in PL tracks); (v) we use the average radius of observed PLs to define the area of a pseudo-event around the randomly generated track.
 The diagnostic indices are calculated for all random pseudo-events, which serve here as a control set for investigating the robustness of the relationship between diagnostic indices and observed PLs during "normal" weather conditions (randomly chosen days).
-Two examples of randomly generated pseudo-events are illustrated in Appendix B, Fig. B1.
+Two - 200 examples of randomly generated pseudo-events are illustrated in Appendix B, Fig. B1.

-The performance of diagnostic indices in distinguishing the time and location of occurrence of PLs is assessed by (i) visual analysis and comparison of index maps with maps of empirically observed tracks of PLs; (ii) automated counting of the number of matches between areas with high index values and locations of past PLs; and (iii) a Receiver Operating Characteristic (ROC) curve and accuracy scores - both widely used metrics for binary classification problems (Fawcett, 2006; Tharwat, 2021).
-ROC curves summarize sensitivity and specificity values for different classifiers and the accuracy score is used to measure how good a model (in this case: diagnostic indices) predicts the desired classes (in this case: PL or non-PL event).
+The performance of diagnostic indices in distinguishing the time and location of occurrence of PLs is assessed by (i) visual analysis and comparison of index maps with maps of empirically observed tracks of PLs; (ii) automated counting of the number of matches between areas with high index values and locations of past PLs; and (iii) a Receiver Operating Characteristic (ROC)

+205 curve and accuracy scores - both widely used metrics for binary classification problems (Fawcett, 2006; Tharwat, 2021).
+ROC curves summarize sensitivity and specificity values for different classifiers and the accuracy score is used to measure how good